Society Complaints Procedure

 9.2 Appeal following decision of the Assessment Panel

 The complainant and the registrant may appeal against the decision of the Assessment Panel.
 The appeal must be received by the Appeals Panel within 14 days of the notification of the AP’s decision and the appeal can be made on the following grounds:

 - A) the decision was made against the weight of evidence

 - B)There is new evidence that was not available at the time of the Assessment Panel review of the complaint

 The completed Appeals form must be accompanied by the evidence to support the submission

 The grounds of appeal, together with details of the original complaint and any further supporting evidence, will be considered by an appeals panel and their role will be to decide whether the appeal is upheld or not.
 The decision of the appeals panel is final.

 9.3 Non – compliance with sanctions issued by the Assessment Panel

-If sanctions are issued by the Assessment Panel and the therapist does not comply with the sanctions, the PPO will refer the case to the Independent Complaints Panel which has powers to suspend or terminate the therapist's registration for not complying with the sanctions.
-The Independent Complaints Panel will conduct a paper review of the evidence submitted by the PPO and you will not be asked to contribute to this review.
+If sanctions are issued by the Assessment Panel and the therapist does not comply with the sanctions, the Ethics Officer will refer the case to the Independent Complaints Panel which has powers to suspend or terminate the therapist's registration for not complying with the sanctions.
+The Independent Complaints Panel will conduct a paper review of the evidence submitted by the Ethics Officer and you will not be asked to contribute to this review.
 This is not a formal panel hearing and only occurs where sanctions are not followed by the registrant.